RobbinGIT/portfoliolandingpage/README.md

-# StreetFood-website
+# My portfolio landing page-website

 ## Author
 Robbin Mwangi Githimbo

 ## Description and Requirements
-This is a simple design of Street Foods webdesign including; a list of foods and drinks offered, contact information and an option to subscribe to the emails newsletters.
+This is a simple design of my portfolio webdesign including; my skills, my profile photo, shot descriptiona bout me and links of previously done projects.

 The following are requirements in order to continue....